onefoursix/mrunit-example/README.md

 	Tests run: 10, Failures: 3, Errors: 0, Skipped: 0

-And as the tests failed, the MapReduce job's jar file is not created.
+And since the tests failed, the MapReduce job's jar file is not created.